wspringer/sonofjson/README.md

 # SON of JSON

 A Scala library for dealing with JSON in a way that makes it almost feel native.
+If you want to understand how it compares to json4s, you might be interested to read about it [here](http://nxt.flotsam.nl/son-of-json-ii).

 ① It requires just one import